November 04, 2021 / by Olaf Bánki

 This year, 2021, marks our 20th anniversary and it is a time to celebrate!
 Milestones include reaching over 2 million accepted species and the completion of the new Catalogue of Life infrastructure.

-At present, the COL Checklist, as of the release of the 2021 Annual Checklist (Bánki et al. 2021, July, 2021), has reached just over 2 million accepted species names, a similar number of synonyms, homonyms, and prior combinations.
-The COL Checklist is carried by an international community of 165 taxonomic data sources.
+At present, the Catalogue of Life, as of the release of the 2021 Annual Checklist (Bánki et al. 2021, July, 2021), has reached just over 2 million accepted species names, a similar number of synonyms, homonyms, and prior combinations.
+The Catalogue of Life is carried by an international community of 165 taxonomic data sources.
 Data custodians range from individual data custodians, such as the Catalogue of Craneflies of the World to well organised community initiatives such as the World Register of Marine Species.
-Close to 500 individuals are actively involved in making the COL Checklist possible.
+Close to 500 individuals are actively involved in making the Catalogue of Life possible.
 COL is maintained by a distributed secretariat at the Naturalis Biodiversity Center and the Illinois Natural History Survey / Species Files Group.
 The infrastructure is hosted at the GBIF Secretariat.
 COL operations are supported by contributions from the Smithsonian Institution and the Chinese Academy of Sciences.

 Over the past years we, as COL governance, have been overhauling the digital infrastructure of COL. The new COL infrastructure powered by GBIF, functions more efficiently, is on the path to better facilitate the work of the taxonomic community, and provides a more sustainable service for users at all scales.
 The new COL infrastructure consists of a public portal, ChecklistBank, and a new API.
 One of its new features is that COL provides stable taxon name identifiers.
 ChecklistBank should function as an open data repository for well curated taxonomic and nomenclature data sources.
-The intent is to create more opportunities to address taxonomic and scientific name gaps associated with the COL Checklist.
-This will enable the transformation of the COL Checklist to serve as the GBIF Backbone Taxonomy in the future.
+The intent is to create more opportunities to address taxonomic and scientific name gaps associated with the Catalogue of Life.
+This will enable the transformation of the Catalogue of Life to serve as the GBIF Backbone Taxonomy in the future.
 COL is close in finalising a shift to open data licenses, supporting CC-0 and CC-BY licenses.
-In the next few years, together with the taxonomic community at large COL would like to address the apparent taxonomic gaps that still exist in the COL Checklist.
+In the next few years, together with the taxonomic community at large COL would like to address the apparent taxonomic gaps that still exist in the Catalogue of Life.

 COL is a wonderful example of a cost effective, functional research infrastructure that came to life by true worldwide collaboration, focus, and persistence of dedicated people offering their time to make it work.
 COL invites everyone who has an interest to become part of the effort.
 COL’s accomplishments are worth celebrating!